 - Look at past examples.
 If you want to know what your final product is going to look like, look at other videos shot in the same green screen studio and edited by the same professional.
 If the person you’re speaking with doesn’t have a gallery or portfolio, run!

 There’s nothing worse than a poorly produced green screen video – they look fake, are distracting, and don’t get you new customers.
 But a well-executed green screen video can be a great, cost-effective marketing tool that you can use for years to come.
 Want to learn more?
-Call Fairfax Video Studio today and ask about our green screen services in DC.
+Call Gearshift today and ask about our green screen services in DC.